Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 * Switch-to-switch cabling is appropriate for LAG formation.

-* "Other" nodes on the network seem sane.
+* *Other* nodes on the network seem sane.

 ## Logging and Updates

-Once the SHCD has run cleanly through CANU and CANU output has been manually validated, changes to the SHCD should be "committed" so that work is not lost, and other users can take advantage of the CANU changes.
+Once the SHCD has run cleanly through CANU and CANU output has been manually validated, changes to the SHCD should be *committed* so that work is not lost, and other users can take advantage of the CANU changes.

 1. Add an entry to the changelog Config.
 Summary first worksheet.